OpenEugene/little-help-book-py/README.md

 # todo

-Docker it and deploy on MVP.
+Edit the kubernetes file and deploy on MVP.